kotlingang/kds/README.md

     }
 }
 ```
-`property` are also allowed there with serialization to string followed by `bundle.putString`
+> Custom `property` are also allowed there made with serialization to string followed by `bundle.putString`

 ### Mutate Example